Bangers and Mash with Onion Gravy

 Instructions

-- Fill a large pan with water and add the potatoes and bring to a boil.
-Once boiling add a large pinch of salt and simmer for 15 minutes until they feel tender when pierced with a fork.
-Drain and set aside.
+- To a large pan, add the potatoes.
+Fill with water so it covers the potatoes by about 2-inches (5 cm).
+Bring to a boil.
+Simmer for 15 minutes or until they feel tender when pierced with a fork.
+While they boil, cook the bangers.

-- While the potatoes cook, add the vegetable oil to a heavy skillet over medium heat.
+- Add the oil to a heavy, high-sided frying over medium heat.
 Brown the sausages on all sides, remove and set aside.

-- To the same pan you cooked the sausages add the 3 tablespoons butter plus 1 teaspoon oil over medium heat.
-When the butter is melted add the onions and cook, stirring often until softened.
+- To the same pan you cooked the sausages in, add the 2 tablespoons butter over medium heat.
+When the butter is melted and bubbling add the onions and cook, stirring often until softened and lightly browned.

-- Place mashed potato onto a plate and top with the bangers and onion gravy.
+- Place mashed potato onto a plate and top with the 2 bangers per person and onion gravy.
+Serve with peas.

 When you say English mustard, are you talking about the dry or prepared mustard?
 Thanks.